 The PPDU is an HE PPDU with the RXVECTOR parameter BSS_COLOR not equal to 0 and the STA is an HE STA associated with a non-HE AP.

-The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID not equal to the BSSID[39:47] of the BSS or the BSSID of any BSS that is a member of the same multiple BSSID set as the BSS of which the STA is a member and the RXVECTOR parameter GROUP_ID is 0.
+The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID not equal to the BSSID[39:47] of the BSS with which the STA is associated or the BSSID of any BSS that is a member of the same multiple BSSID set as the BSS of which the STA is a member or the BSSID of any BSS that is identified as a co-located BSS (see 27.2.7 (Co-Located BSS)) and the RXVECTOR parameter GROUP_ID is 0.

 The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID[5:8] not equal to the partial BSS color announced by the BSS of which the STA whose dot11PartialBSSColorImplemented is equal to true is a member and RXVECTOR parameter GROUP_ID equal to 63 when the Partial BSS Color field in the most recent HE Operation element is 1.